daKmoR/testing-workflow-for-web-components/README.md

 </html>
 ```

-and opening it via `owc-dev-server` in chrome will work perfectly fine.
+and opening it via `owc-dev-server` in chrome, it will work perfectly fine.
-e.g. the code works without `webpack` or `karma` - sweet :hugs:
+We got everything up and running without `webpack` or `karma` - sweet :hugs:

 ### Do the cross-browser thing

-We now feel pretty comfortable with our web component just one more step - test it in all the browsers.
+We now feel pretty comfortable with our web component just one more step - we want to make sure and test it in all browsers.

-If you didn't setup Browserstack before do it now - here is the link again - [https://open-wc.org/testing/](https://open-wc.org/testing/).
+If you didn't setup Browserstack before, you can do it now - here is the link again - [https://open-wc.org/testing/](https://open-wc.org/testing/).

 So let's just run it
 ```